bekopharm/xr_to_opentrack/README.md

 forwarded via UDP to OpenTrack (or directly to a game that features head tracking via UDP).

+Looking for a Rust implementation?
+See https://github.com/hodasemi/xr_to_opentrack_rs 👌

 # Start

 Run with `php xr_to_opentrack_poc.php`